 Baja California is extremely biodiverse along its coasts.
 The Gulf of California and Baja California’s shores are home to one-third of Earth’s marine mammal species.
 California sea lions live on the state’s islands, while various types of whales, including the blue whale, breed in the region’s waters.

 Every year gray whales migrate more than 10,000 miles between their summer feeding grounds in the Arctic and the coastal lagoons of the southern Baja peninsula.

-Laguna San Ignacio in Baja California Sur, Mexico is one of 3 lagoons on the southwest coast of Baja that is the winter home of the gray whale.
+Laguna San Ignacio in Baja California Sur, is one of 3 lagoons on the southwest coast of Baja that is the winter home of the gray whale.
 The whales use these protected, shallow, warm waters as calving nurseries.